ivanearisty/obsidian/thoughts.md

 form a reasonable hypothesis to see if there is a synergy in bringing expats to these businesses that are trying to get in front of them?

 revise it and send it in the next week or two

+talk with the opportunity not the expense what the money is going to unlock